enso-org/enso/docs/CONTRIBUTING.md

 experimental state.
 This means that while it may function, we are not intending to provide work-arounds for building on that platform while it is still in an unstable state.

-#### Bootstrapping build dependencies
-In order to properly build the `runtime` component, the JVM running sbt needs to have some dependency JARs available in its module path at startup.
-To ensure they are available, before running any compilation or other tasks, these dependencies should be prepared.

-To do so, run `sbt bootstrap` in the repository root directory.
-It is preferred to not run this command from the sbt shell, but in batch mode, because sbt has to be launched again anyway to pick up these JARs at startup.

-Bootstrap has to be run only when building the project for the first time **and** after each change of Graal version.

 #### Building Enso Components
 In order to build a specific component (e.g. `runtime`), please follow the